Frequently Asked Questions

 How legally enforceable is a decision from the New Era process?

-All of our decisions are enforceable in courts of law.
+All of the decisions rendered by our Neutrals on the New Era platform are enforceable in courts of law.
 In other words, once you receive a decision from New Era, both parties will be expected to adhere to its terms.
 But even if one party chooses not to, the other party can file a simple action in court to enforce the decision.
 Courts strongly support alternative dispute resolution decisions because they lighten court dockets and encourage litigants to think of other ways to resolve disputes.

 Do I need an attorney to use New Era?